What do I need to ride VAST trails?

 1. Registered and Insured Snowmobile

 2. Join a Club - You need to join a county and local club where you ride most THE COST IS INCLUDED IN YOUR TMA PURCHASE.
 You will choose a club at the same time you buy your pass.

-3. Purchase a VAST TMA (trail pass) through the club of your choice HERE or ONLINE HERE (you will have the option to choose a club to join when you purchase your TMA online - club dues are included in the cost)
+3. Purchase a VAST TMA (trail pass) ONLINE HERE (you will have the option to choose a club to join when you purchase your TMA online - club dues are included in the cost)

 4. If you were born after July 1, 1983, you will need to take a safety course in order to ride in Vermont.